yzhong52/Search_Files/README.md

 Search_Files
 ============

-Return a list of files under a specific directory.
+Return a list of file names under a specific directory.

 This function only works under Windows.
-It returns a list of file names under a directory.

 Sample Usage